SamuelSwartzberg/flashcardifying_text_temp/inf.md

 All the elements and views of a ScrollView are rendered, even if they are not currently shown &lt;ScrollViews&gt; can be configured to allow paging through views using swiping gestures by using the pagingEnabled props.
-The &lt;ScrollView&gt; Core Component can scroll in y-direction and, if <code>horizontal</code> is specified, in x-direction.
+The &lt;ScrollView&gt; Core Component can scroll in y-direction and, if `horizontal` is specified, in x-direction.
 On iOS a ScrollView with a single item can be used to allow the user to zoom content.
 Set up the maximumZoomScale and minimumZoomScale props for that.

 ####### switching based on platform